six8/six8.github.com/content/articles/2011/2011-10-01_fix-for-gray-overlay-on-touch-with-ios-and-sencha-touch.md

     ::::js
     // Prevent sencha from attaching to the 'click' event which
-    // will make a gray overlay appear when you touch the each of the screen.
+    // will make a gray overlay appear when you touch the edge of the screen.
     Ext.gesture.Manager.defaultPreventedMouseEvents = [];

 Note that these issues were reproduced with Sencha Touch 1.1.0 and iOS 4.3 but may not be limited to these versions.